Teichlab/bracer/README.md

 If you wish to use `bracer build`, you will need to specify `--resource_dir /scratch`, as otherwise the resulting resources will be saved in the default location of the container and subsequently get forgotten about when the build analysis completes, making them unuseable for any actual analyses you may want to perform.
 This will make the Docker container save the resulting resources in the volume you created, and you can use them for assemble/summarise by running the Dockerised BraCeR from the same directory as the one you used for the build and specifying `--resource_dir /scratch`.

 You may need to explicitly tell Docker to increase the memory that it can use.
 Instructions for [Windows](https://docs.docker.com/docker-for-windows/#advanced) and [Mac](https://docs.docker.com/docker-for-mac/#advanced).
 Something like 6 or 8 GB is likely to be ok.

+## Singularity

+If you want to convert the Docker image to a singularity image and run it, you can do so as follows.
+You need to specify the location of the config file within the singularity container due to the differences in how Docker and Singularity handle users and $HOME expansion:

+    singularity pull bracer.sif docker://teichlab/bracer
+    singularity run \
+       --bind $PWD \
+       --pwd $PWD \
+       --containall \
+       --cleanenv \
+       ./bracer.sif test -c /bracer/docker_helper_files/docker_bracer.conf -o test_data